 Call Paul for your Rubbish Removal needs!

 Despite the sheer volume of paper waste, paper is still one of the easiest waste types you can handle.
-Avoid, reduce, reuse, and recycle paper waste to bring down the numbers to a more manageable load.
+Avoid, reduce, reuse, and recycle paper waste to reduce the numbers to a more manageable load.
 If you can’t avoid paper waste, work with Paul’s Rubbish Removal to handle paper rubbish.
 We do our best to recycle as much as 100% of your paper waste.
 The landfill is always the last option for your used stacks of paper and old books.

 For enquiries or to book a rubbish removal job, call us at 0407 125 125 or send us an email at email@example.com.